chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-10k.md

 #### Entry

-Pre-entry £16 for England Athletics Affiliated runners; £18 for unaffiliated runners.
+Pre-entry £16 for England Athletics affiliated runners; £18 for unaffiliated runners.

 Entry on the day will be available for an additional £2 if entry limit not reached.
 In 2024 the race was full and no entries were available on the day.